jaspervdj/hakyll/web/tutorials/04-compilers.markdown

 Suppose that you're generating `index.html` which shows your latest brilliant blogpost.
 This requires `posts/foo.markdown` to be generated *before* `index.html` (so we don't have to generate it twice).
-But you don't have to care about all of that: Hakyll will sort this out this out for you automatically!
+But you don't have to care about any of that: Hakyll will sort this out for you automatically!

 Let's see some quick examples.
 We can load a specific item: